 There weren’t any security issues of note as long as their no-logs policy is to be believed.

 StrongVPN does lack a few finishing touches, namely surrounding the US jurisdiction and the lack of a third-party audit to make sure their logging claims can be verified.
 However, overall it performs very well as a VPN solution.

 Features like SugarSync help it to stand out and will likely be of use to anyone tempted by their service.
 It’s a solid USP.

 The price is also a factor, as it’s somewhat expensive if you only want a VPN for a month or so.
-A valid explanation for the asking price is the extensive streaming capabilities, including US Netflix.
+A valid explanation for the asking price is their extensive streaming capabilities, including unblocking US Netflix.
 StrongVPN’s annual subscription is priced competitively, though, and the 30-day money-back guarantee is a nice cushion.

 Overall, StrongVPN is one of the more impressive providers on the market, even if it’s not perfect.
 It’s quick and reliable, and it has enough going for it to make the service a viable option in a packed cybersecurity landscape.
 If you’re interested in trying out StrongVPN, browse our VPN deals to see where you can save the most money.